dragoonDorise/pegasus-android-metadata/README.md

 When it's finished you will have a media folder inside of every of your rom systems.
 Just put your SD card back and you are good to go.

-Example: The path the media folder in your RP2 for Super Nintendo should be:
+Example: The path the media folder in your SD Card for Super Nintendo should be:

     /snes/media